QianqianQ/Cplusplus-Project-Media-Player/README.md

 * Button "add"
   - Adding  audio file(s) to the playlist
   - If the playlist is not empty, the file(s) will be added below the file currently selected in the list
-  - If the file has been added, an warning will be given
+  - If the file has been added to the playlist, an warning will be given
 * Button "remove"
   - Removing the selected file from the playlist.
   - An warning will be given if the file is under playing
-  - An warning will be given if the file can not be found (e.g. the file has been deleted from local machine or changed its path)
 * Button "Play"
   - Playing the current selected file in the playlist
   - If the selected file is not playing, the file will be played soon
   - If the selected file is under playing, there is no effect
+  - An warning will be given if the playlist is empty.
+  - An warning will be given if the file can not be found (e.g. the file has been deleted from local machine or changed its path).
+(Then you can remove this file from the playlist by clicking "remove")
 * Button "Pause"
   - The audio under playing is paused
   - It is disabled when the file has been paused or stopped